-- Record your runs, reflect on progress, and grab some encouragement from your community along the way with the Nike Run Club App. - The Nike Training Club App is a great way to add cross-training to your schedule. - Audio Guided Runs can be found for most runs in this plan.
-You can find them in the Nike Run Club app.
+- Record your runs, reflect on progress, and grab some encouragement from your community along the way with the Nike Run Club App. - The Nike Training Club App is a great way to add cross-training to your schedule. - Audio Guided Runs can be found for every run in this plan.
+You can find them in the Nike Run Club App.
 Each week you will have 5 runs.
-There will be an option to use a Nike Audio Guided Run for every Recovery Run, Speed Run and most Long Runs during this 14-week training program.
+There will be an option to use a Nike Audio Guided Run for each run.